saltmade/citylights.vim/README.md

 # Citylights
 ## A beautiful dark theme designed with focus in mind
+_Note: This theme is under heavy development at present.
+Expect frequent changes until it is tuned properly._

+## Colors
 Yummygum hasn't codified a canonical color scheme, so I've used the Atom color variables instead.
 This gave me 17 colors, plus a couple extras used for white or highlights.
 I've done my best to create a sane mapping of this list to the typical 16 color codes allowed by terminals.
 I've also added some niceties for true color.

 I presently use OSX, neovim with true colors turned on, iTerm2, Operator Mono NerdFont, and focus on python and javascript development with markdown for documentation.
 You will find a bias toward this stack.